Mathematical Economics B

 - Contact Hours: 22 hours of lectures and 5 hours of tutorials

-- Module Personnel: Lecturer - Professor Alejandra Ramos
+- Module Personnel: Lecturer - Prof Alejandra Ramos

 Module Learning Aims

-This half-module covers topics in linear algebra.
-The purpose is to extend the treatment of linear algebra given in the Senior Freshman Mathematical and Statistical Methods module, and to study some of the applications of linear algebra and vector calculus in economics.
+This module covers topics in linear algebra.
+The purpose is to extend the treatment of linear algebra given in the Senior Freshman Mathematical and Statistical Methods, and to study applications of linear algebra in economics.
 The extensions are concerned with more a rigorous exposition of a range of results in matrix algebra and vector space theory.

 - Systems of Linear Equations and Matrices